conda-forge/signac-flow-feedstock/README.md

 Home: https://signac.io

-Package license: BSD-3-Clause
+Package license: BSD 3-Clause

 Feedstock license: BSD 3-Clause

-Summary: Project workflow management for signac projects.
+Summary: Workflow management for signac projects.

 The signac-flow tool provides the basic components to setup simple to complex workflows for signac projects.
 That includes the definition of data pipelines, execution of data space operations and the submission of operations to high-performance super computers.
-The implementation is in pure Python, requires signac and is tested for Python versions 2.7 and 3.5+.

 Current build status